walljm/JMW.Extensions/JMW.Parsing/spec.md

     # identifies a header line.
     # this is used to figure out the location
     #  of columns.
 This is required if the
-    #  column parser is used.
+    #  column parser is used with the 'n' property
     header:exp{} #optional

     # identifies which lines have rows in them.